AnonymousNomad/Vitalis_core/README.md

 ---

 ## License
 GPL-3.0 — Credit the original.
 What's built on this stays open.
-Always
+Always.